michal-ciechan/Moqqer/README.md

 ## Recursive Mocking

-As Moqqer creates a Mock, it goes through it's members and sets all overridable to return `Mock<T>.Object`'s
+As Moqqer creates a Mock, it goes through it's members and sets all overridable members to return `Mock<T>.Object`'s

 ```csharp
 var root = _moq.Create<Root>();